South London Storm

-South London Storm is a rugby league club who play and train at Archbishop Lanfranc School in the London Borough of Croydon, they currently compete in the London and South East Merit League.
+South London Storm was a rugby league club who played and trained at Archbishop Lanfranc School in the London Borough of Croydon.
+They competed in the London and South East Merit League.

-Founded in 1997, Storm have been voted Rugby League Conference "Club of the Year" three times, in 2002, 2005 and 2006.
+Founded in 1997, Storm were voted Rugby League Conference "Club of the Year" three times, in 2002, 2005 and 2006.

-In 2013 South London Storm merged with West London Sharks to form South West London Chargers.
+In 2013, South London Storm merged with West London Sharks to form South West London Chargers.